 Abstract:

-When facing micro-Doppler signals with relatively high micro-motion frequencies, the performance of existing modal decomposition algorithms is greatly reduced due to the limitations of interleaved signal properties and the empirical parameters of the algorithms.
-By utilizing the physical property that micro-Doppler signals can be expressed as multiple sinusoidal frequency modulation modes, and by unifying nonlinear frequency modulation decomposition algorithms with high-precision time-frequency spectrum technology, a sinusoidal frequency modulation mode decomposition algorithm for micro-Doppler signals is proposed.
+When processing micro-Doppler signals with relatively high micro-motion frequencies, the performance of existing modal decomposition algorithms is greatly reduced due to the limitations of interleaved signal properties and the empirical parameters of the algorithms.
+By utilizing the physical property that micro-Doppler signals can be expressed as multiple sinusoidal frequency modulation modes, combing nonlinear frequency modulation decomposition algorithms and high-precision time-frequency spectrum technology, a sinusoidal frequency modulation mode decomposition algorithm for micro-Doppler signals is proposed.
 Based on the sparsity of the micro-motion frequency of micro-Doppler signals, the algorithm constructs a fractional trigonometric function basis that includes micro-motion frequency estimation, thereby improving the estimation accuracy of the instantaneous frequency characteristics of multi-component micro-Doppler signals.
-Simulation experiments verify that the proposed sinusoidal frequency modulation mode decomposition algorithm achieves a 3 dB improvement in output SNR compared to traditional intrinsic chirp component decomposition algorithms and exhibits stronger universality for targets with different micro-motion frequencies.
+Simulation results verify that the proposed sinusoidal frequency modulation mode decomposition algorithm achieves a 3 dB improvement in output signal-to-noise ratio (SNR) compared to traditional intrinsic chirp component decomposition algorithms and exhibits stronger universality for targets with different micro-motion frequencies.